You are currently browsing the monthly archive for March 2011.

 We’ll get to that in a bit.

 Now the roads I was mentioning came in one of two stages: dusty, or muddy.
-Rarely did you get one of the roads in that perfect condition between the two, and what had happened on this particular stretch was that you had that little yump that would get anything airborne (heck, if you hit it right, you could get a semi-truck flying)
+Rarely did you get one of the roads in that perfect condition between the two, and on this particular stretch you had that little yump that would get anything airborne (heck, if you hit it right, you could get a semi-truck flying)

 But there weren’t any semi-trucks on this road.
 In fact, while there was evidence of them, there weren’t even any tanks.
 But it was that evidence that told me so much… See, those tanks were driven by young men not much older than teenagers, and when driven “properly”, they caught air too.
 All 60 tons of them.